mesg-foundation/mesg-js/README.md

 ## MESG Core endpoint

-By default, the library connect to the Core on the endpoint `localhost:50052`.
+By default, the library connects to Core from the endpoint `localhost:50052`.

 If you wish to set another endpoint, you have to set the environmental variable `MESG_ENDPOINT` to the desired endpoint.